trashvin/python-gamedev-2021/README.md

 - Laptop or computer powerful enough to run Visual Studio Code, and then some.
 - Internet connection, of course.
 - GitHub account.
 Its free!
+Here's a link to [GitHub](https://www.github.com) to create one.
+- Python.
+Download the latest version [HERE](https://www.python.org/downloads/)
+- Visual Studio Code.
+Dowload the latest version [HERE](https://code.visualstudio.com/Download)
-- The will spend extra time and effort to learn
+- The will to spend extra time and effort to learn
 - Programming knowledge ?
 Zero :)

 ## Lessons and Schedules